 London rooftop bars: elegance, style and sophistication

 So there you have it – far from exhaustive – but a collection of my favourite hangout spots to enjoy a glass of bubbly or cocktail into the late evening, with gorgeous views of the London skyline to boot.
 It’s worth noting that another contender for fantastic views of the city is the bar the CitizenM Hotel Tower Bridge, which I recently reviewed.
+You may also be interested in the OXO Tower Brasserie or Searcys at The Gherkin for evening dining with stunning views across London.

 Whether you’re looking for a venue to impress clients, take a date or enjoy the best of London with friends, these rooftop bars are perfect for you.
 Enjoy….! 🙂